mlops-guide/mlops-guide.github.io/docs/Infraestrutura/Terraform/index.md

 ## Terraform

-Terraform allow an easy and fast way to write a infrastructure code, as it is clean and simple syntax to use and read.
+Terraform is an open-source infrastructure as a code software tool created by HashiCorp.
+It enables users to define and provision an infrastruture in a high-level configuration language.
 It saves the current state and any changes made on the script will only make the changes needed, eg. change an instance name won't reset the instance itself or make any changes on other resources.

 ### Terraform script